Namean/blog/README.md

 Which leads me into another topic of low spec.
 Meaning that I have small amount of computing and mental resources, how can I make the most of that.

+Right now I have things spread across, two machines, and cloud storage (Google drive)

+I have multiple courses, some of them have deadlines and other do not.
+Some of the courses I don't have the system resources to take it in the traditional sense.
+But I may have a work around for that.